Meditation is a household practice in 2023

 Meditation is an outlet, a joy, a retreat, not another time on our to-do list in our already hectic lives.
 If you’re not finding peace or enjoyment during your mediation sessions, ask yourself, “Why is this?”
 Are you physically uncomfortable?
 Do you feel like you should be spending your time doing something else?
 Whatever it is, notice it, let it be.
 Don’t label it.

-Continue with your minute of meditation.
-Remember that you are growing your meditation muscle, expanding your capabilities.
+Remember that you are growing your meditation muscle, and resistance is required for growth.
 Trust the process.
 It will get better.
 Give yourself credit for starting.
-Celebrate the little victories, even sitting still for one minute, for making an effort.
-Reward yourself.
+Celebrate the little victories, like sitting still for a few minutes.
 The next time it will be more comfortable and more manageable, and then you will add time.
-You’ll stretch yourself, and in one month to three months, you’ll be amazed at the difference.
+You’ll stretch yourself, and in one to three months, you’ll be amazed at your progress.

 I can't turn off my mind